Alankrita03/Song-Recommendation-App/README.md

 - 🎵 Recommend similar songs using deep learning (autoencoder)
 - 💡 Custom styling for a modern dark-themed UI
-- 🧠 Learns hidden patterns from 2000 Spotify tracks
 -  🎛 Adjustable number of recommendations
 - 📈 Embeddings visualized using cosine similarity
 - ⚡ Real-time interaction powered by Streamlit